rsbondi/nodes-debug/README.md

 # Disclaimer
 This is meant as a development tool and suggested to use on testnet or regtest, use on mainnet at your own risk.

-#WIP

-refactoring is taking place on the `refactor-compile` branch of this repository to allow for multiple node types, currently btcd, help with testing would be appreciated

 ---